aniabrown/hpc-carpentry-shell-WHPC/_episodes/05-scripts.md

 - "How do I turn a set of commands into a program?"
 objectives:
 - "Write a shell script"
-- "Understand and manipulate UNIX permissions"
 - "Understand shell variables and how to use them"
 - "Write a simple for loop"
+- "Understand and manipulate UNIX permissions"
 keypoints:
 - "A shell script is just a list of bash commands in a text file."
+- "You can use variables and loops to automate tasks that were previously done by hand"
-- "`chmod +x script.sh` will give it permission to execute."
+- "`chmod +x script.sh` will give a script permission to execute."
 ---

 We now know a lot of UNIX commands!
 Wouldn't it be great if we could save certain commands so that